 Quito’s Old Town is next on your list, and you’ll spend a whole afternoon exploring its lively streets and lovingly restored buildings.
 The Old Town is a hive of activity whichever day you visit, home to a myriad of monasteries, churches and other colonial beauties.
-With your private guide at hand, you’ll learn all about the history of Quito, from its humble Inca beginnings to the iconic mountaintop city it is today.
+With your private guide at hand, you’ll learn all about the history of Quito, from its Inca beginnings to the iconic mountaintop city it is today.

 Over the next few days, you’ll continue to discover the sheer majesty of Quito’s landscapes, as well as some of its cultural quirks.
-The Teleférico cable car will be the first leg of your journey to even greater heights, and as you jump from 3000 to over 4000 meters in as little as ten minutes, you may need a bit of time when you hop off to acclimatise once more.
-When you’re ready, have a wander and experience the most astounding views over Quito and its surrounds.
-Once you’ve taken it all in, it’s time to embark on your trek up the Pichincha volcano.
+The Teleférico cable car will be the first leg of your journey to even greater heights, and as you soar from 3000 to over 4000 meters in as little as ten minutes, you may need a bit of time when you hop off to acclimatise once more.
+When you’re ready, have a wander and experience the most astounding views over Quito and its surroundings.
+Once you’ve taken it all in, it’s time to embark on your trek up the Pichincha Volcano.
 You’ll have an expert guide to lead you, and you can take it as fast or slow as you wish – just remember to drink lots of water and dress warmly.
 When you reach the top, any trouble you’ve had with acclimatising will quickly be forgotten as the world sits pretty beneath your feet.